BCadet/arduino-library-installer/README.md

 ```

 `--library-version` is optional.
 If you don't fill in this parameter, it will download the latest version of current library.
+`-f` is optional.
+If you add `-f`, it means the script will delete the exist files and download it again.